aaronodonoghue96/welcome-to-cork/README.md

 The form in the Things To Do page (thingstodo.html) also has validation for all inputs, the name field will prompt you to enter a name, the email field will prompt you to enter an email (and will only proceed if the email contains the "@" symbol), and one of the radio buttons for frequency is already selected by default when you enter the form.

-Colour contrast was also checked for all pages using [WebAim Contrast Checker](https://webaim.org/resources/contrastchecker) to ensure all backgrounds and texts have sufficient colour contrast to ensure ease of reading.
+Colour contrast was also checked for all pages using [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker) to ensure all backgrounds and texts have sufficient colour contrast to ensure ease of reading.

 ### Validator Testing